Resources To Help People Overcome Their Inner Imposters’

 Please Donate HereLatest News & Blogs About Imposter Syndrome

-Worcester, United Kingdom, Tuesday 10 October 2023: On World Mental Health Day 2023 the Co-Founders of International Imposter Syndrome Awareness Day are issuing a “call to arms” to highlight how… World Mental Health Day serves as a poignant reminder that many individuals grapple with internal battles beneath the surface of daily interactions, one of the most pervasive being Imposter Syndrome….
-We were delighted to sit down with Dianna Morikawa from Senhasegura after her session with Lisa Ventura, Co-Founder of Imposter Syndrome Awareness Day, to talk about turning doubts into motivation…Press Release: Co-Founders of International Imposter Syndrome Awareness Day Highlight the Phenomenon of Imposter Syndrome in Cyber Security and Tech on World Mental Health Day 2023
+London, United Kingdom: On World Mental Health Day the Co-Founders of International Imposter Syndrome Awareness Day are issuing a “call to arms” to highlight how debilitating imposter syndrome can be,… World Mental Health Day serves as a poignant reminder that many individuals grapple with internal battles beneath the surface of daily interactions, one of the most pervasive being Imposter Syndrome….
+Worcester, United Kingdom: On Tuesday 13th April Lisa Ventura MBE, Founder of Cyber Security Unity, Nat Schooler, the creator of “Legacy Media Hub” and the “Influential Visions” podcast series and…Press Release: Co-Founders of International Imposter Syndrome Awareness Day Highlight the Phenomenon of Imposter Syndrome in Cyber Security and Tech on World Mental Health Day

 Unmasking Imposter Syndrome: A Journey to Authenticity on World Mental Health Day